• Skip to primary navigation

 The transistor acting as an oscillator generates a continuous radio frequency signal.

-The frequency is determined by the resonance of the LC circuit formed by inductor L1 and the varicap diode.
+The frequency is measured by the resonance of the LC circuit formed by inductor L1 and the varicap diode.

 The varicap diode introduces frequency modulation to the signal.

-As the reverse DC voltage applied to the varicap changes controlled by trimmer P1, the capacitance of the varicap varies leading to changes in the frequency of the transmitted signal.
+As the reverse DC voltage applied to the varicap changes controlled by trimmer P1 the capacitance of the varicap differ leading to changes in the frequency of the transmitted signal.

 During the tuning process the initial adjustment involves manipulating the turns in the coil L1 to get close to the desired operating frequency.

-Trimmer P1 is then used for fine tuning allowing precise adjustment of the frequency for optimal transmission.
+Trimmer P1 is then used for fine tuning allowing precise adjustment of the frequency for better transmission.

 An audio source such as a cassette player or MP3 player is connected to the input of the transmitter.